ziya-hn/Zecta-Programming-Language/README.md

 ... => Depends on OS/program

 Variadic functions:
-Variadic function arguments are stored in the type "func_arr" which is similar to an array and programmer can not access
+Variadic function arguments are stored in the type "variadic_arr" which is similar to an array but specially designed for arguments func_arr type checks bounds and is performant but not accesible by programmer

 ```
 func multiply(int x, float a...) int {
     int result = x;